 Assessment

 For students who take the full assessed course leading to a Professional Certificate (three Blocks plus project and exam), the assessment consists of submission of a written project (worth 40% of the total grade) and a written examination (worth 60% of the total grade).
-You must be awarded a pass grade on both components to be awarded the Professional Certificate.
+You must be awarded a passing grade on both components to be awarded the Professional Certificate.

 All materials for the project will be provided, and each student will be supported by an academic adviser.
-Additionally two lectures on the chosen topic for the project will be included in the syllabus.
+Additionally, two lectures on the chosen topic for the project will be included in the syllabus.

 There is no formal assessment at the conclusion of each individual Block, but a Certificate of Attendance will be provided.